NextGenSoftwareUK/OASIS-API-Unity-Package/README.md

 ### Full Smart Contract Interoperability

 Smart Contracts will be supported across any of the supported providers (network/platform/API/protocol), so you only need to write the contract once for your OAPP and then deploy your OAPP once and it will then take care of deploying and running your app/smart contract across all supported providers (network/platform/API/protocol).

-We are also building full smart contract interoperability

 ### Powerful Pick n Mix & Plug n Play UI Components